dbrpzlvt/git-noob-user/readme.md

-# Git and Github Course
+# Git tutorial

-Crashcourse for Git
+my first git readme file (or not...)